toshitech/magento-issue-repro/readme.md

 # Running the example:

+### Important!
 Place your database export in the root directory, named `magento.sql`.
+This needs to be present before you proceed with the steps below.

 ```bash
 git clone https://github.com/toshitech/magento-issue-repro magento-repro && \